d8sychain/docker-elasticsearch/README.md

 # d8sychain/docker-elasticsearch
+**This Elasticsearch docker version is built from the official Elasticsearch docker with minimal changes tailoring it for easier use on Unraid and for the purpose for use with Nextcloud.**

+Elasticsearch version is 7.10.2
 ## Installation
-**This Elasticsearch docker version is built from the official Elasticsearch docker with minimal changes tailoring it for easier use on Unraid and for the purpose for use with Nextcloud.**

-**Elasticsearch with instructions for installation on Unraid and then Nextcloud.** Elasticsearch version is 7.10.2

 **Directions below MUST be used in order to get Elasticsearch 5 and above working correctly.**

 **Directions:**